MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios.md

 Yes!
 Please see the [Chatr sample app](https://github.com/msintuneappsdk/Chatr-Sample-Intune-iOS-App).

-### Where should I set my custom intune related classes such as EnrollmentDelegate, ComplianceDelegate, PolicyDelegate to listen to enrollment, compliance and policy staus?
+### Where should I set my custom Intune-related classes such as EnrollmentDelegate, ComplianceDelegate, and PolicyDelegate to listen to enrollment, compliance, and policy status?

 All delegate classes should be assigned in the UIApplicationDelegate `application(_:willFinishLaunchingWithOptions:)` lifecycle method:
  `func application(